Visual explanations of machine learning model estimating charge states in quantum dots: Estimation of the charge states

-where $n$ is the number of data points 32*32, $x_{\mathrm{i}}$ the value of each pixel, $\overline{x}$ the mean of the value, and $s$ the standard deviation.
-Because the number of pixels for the charge transition lines is smaller than that of the background in the stability diagram, the color of the charge transition lines is reflected in the sign of the skewness.
+where $n$ is the number of data points ($30\times30$) , $x_{\mathrm{i}}$ the value of each pixel, $\overline{x}$ the mean of the value, and $s$ the standard deviation.
+Because the number of pixels for the charge transition lines is less than that of the background in the stability diagram, the color of the charge transition lines is reflected in the sign of the skewness.
 In the case of the black charge transition lines, the skewness becomes negative.
 Then, we inverted the pixel values.
 In the calculation of the skewness, the pixel histograms are flattened using CLAHE (Contrast Limited Adaptive Histogram Equalization) to improve noise immunity.
-This inversion process depending on the skewness makes the charge transition lines to white (Fig.~\ref{fig4} step 3).
-Finally, these images were binarized by adaptive thresholding (Fig.~\ref{fig4} step 4).
-By the adaptive thresholding, we can binarize even with nonuniform background because the threshold is calculated for each small region.
-In real experiments, charge stability diagrams have often nonuniform background because of the shift of the charge sensor condision.
-Here the parameters of the adaptive thresholding are set to block size = 5 and constant C = -1, same as those in the training process.
+This inversion process turns the charge transition lines white depending on the skewness (Fig.~\ref{fig1}(b) step 3).